 - transform into other UI elements.

 The position of FAB on the screen is usually determined by the factor of high visibility and may vary according to the general design concept of the app screens.
-Rule of thumb is to use only one FAB per screen, not more, to avoid loss in concentration.
+The rule of thumb is to use only one FAB per screen, not more, to avoid loss in concentration.

-Here’s a flow of interactions for travelers diary applying bottom app bar, overlapping FAB, and woven image list.
+Here’s a flow of interactions for travelers’ diary applying the bottom app bar, overlapping FAB, and woven image list.

 Factors of Effective Button Design